krobelus/rate/README.md

 If you're in a hurry use `pytest test.py -k quick` to only run the tests on small input files.

-## Crate

-Currently we provide a reimplementation of Rate in C (see [crate.c](crate.c)).
-Note that it may be lagging behind in terms of features.
-Anyway, it is useful to us to catch some bugs and measure the performance impact of some language features.
-Build `./crate` by typing `make`.

 # Contributing

 We appreciate contributions.
 Please let us know if Rate behaves in a way that is